Comey memos portray president consumed by Russia investigation

 Breaking News Emails

-President Donald Trump’s first chief of staff asked James Comey directly whether federal law enforcement was surveilling then-National Security Adviser Michael Flynn, the now-former FBI director documented in a memo after the White House discussion.
+WASHINGTON — President Donald Trump’s first chief of staff directly asked then-FBI director James Comey whether federal law enforcement was surveilling Michael Flynn, the national security adviser at the time, Comey documented in a memo after the White House discussion.

 In that Feb.
-8, 2017, meeting, Comey writes that he also told Reince Priebus that the material from the so-called Christopher Steele dossier had been corroborated by other intelligence, redacted versions of Comey’s memos turned over to members of Congress reveal.
+8, 2017, meeting, Comey writes that he also told Reince Priebus, the chief of staff, that the material from the so-called Christopher Steele dossier had been corroborated by other intelligence, redacted versions of Comey’s memos that were turned over to members of Congress reveal.

 Breaking News Emails